shmal-orsted/PwrTS_8760/README.txt

   Spd at hub height
   Dir
   Tmp
-  Pres

 On export in the windographer file, the header should also be excluded. (one of the options in the export menu)

 Windfarmer file is the whole farm binned production values (.fpm file)